Home | Blog | About | Contact

 The Three Laws

-Through the wizardry of Hawking radiation, our universe converts the mass of black holes into fresh particles of matter.
-If the appearance of these particle-antiparticle pairs could be influenced, then the Hawking process potentially could be used to manufacture certain kinds of particles preferentially to other kinds.
-If the process could be skewed to produce protons preferentially, then the generations of stars might be extended and the Heat Death of the universe postponed.
-By implementing such a process, the universe would be exhibiting another characteristic of living organisms.
-It would in a sense be healing itself, by manufacturing essential microcomponents of its body, just as biological organisms manufacture essential microcomponents of their bodies, such as enzymes, hormones, and vitamins.
+Through the wizardry of Hawking radiation, our universe converts the mass of black holes into new particles.
+If the appearance of particle-antiparticle pairs could be influenced, then the Hawking process potentially can be used to manufacture certain kinds of particles preferentially.
+If the process can be skewed to produce protons preferentially, then the generations of stars might be extended and the Heat Death of the universe postponed.

-By engineering protons from the quantum fluctuations of spacetime, humankind’s extraterrestrial descendants will not be doing anything particularly innovative, according to the star larvae hypothesis.
-They will be playing their assigned role in the regularly scheduled program.
+By engineering protons from the quantum fluctuations of spacetime, humankind’s extraterrestrial descendants not only will do nothing particularly innovative, according to the star larvae hypothesis, rather, they will be playing their assigned role in the regularly scheduled program.
 Which is already in progress.

-Hyperdomesticated urbanites en masse already are locked in a symbiotic relationship with their manufactured environment.
+Hyperdomesticated urbanites en masse already are locked into symbiotic relationships with their manufactured environment, at least in the first world.
 They are as much effects of the power plant and the automobile as they are causes.
-The contemporary urban scene of what Aldous Huxley called "motorized sitting addicts" is just one example of McLuhan’s general observation that as human beings fashion technologies that satisfy their needs, they simultaneously re-fashion themselves to accommodate the needs of their technologies.
-This is an underappreciated dimension of humankind’s intensifying symbiotic relationship with its own inventions.
+The contemporary urban scene of what Aldous Huxley called "motorized sitting addicts" is just one example of Marshall McLuhan’s general observation that, as they fashion technologies to satisfy their needs, human beings re-fashion themselves to accommodate the needs of their technologies.
+This is an underappreciated dimension of humankind’s intensifying symbiotic relationship with its own inventions and illustrates niche construction.

-The star larvae hypothesis takes the extrapolation from current trends another step.
-It proposes that after symbiosis with technology comes a new identity.
-In light of the hypothesis, the manufacturing of stars is analogous to the caterpillar manufacturing in its chrysalis factory the same butterfly that it becomes.
+The star larvae hypothesis takes the extrapolation from current trends a step further.
+In light of the hypothesis, the manufacturing of stars becomes analogous to the caterpillar manufacturing in its chrysalis factory the butterfly that it becomes.
 Is the butterfly the transformed body of the caterpillar or a Frankensteinian artifact of caterpillar technology, one that consumes its creator?
-A human baby, by metabolizing raw materials into its own growing body, manufactures, according to a plan, the adult that it becomes.
+A human baby, by metabolizing raw materials into its own growing body, manufactures, according to a teleological, genetic plan, the adult that it becomes.
 The making of it and the becoming of it are indistinguishable.
 The Medium is the Message.

 Similarly, the star larvae hypothesis proposes, humankind’s extraterrestrial descendants will manufacture and become stars.
-The process could be characterized as one either of manufacturing or of metamorphosis.
-In either way of conceiving it, the conjuring of protons from spacetime, to extend the generations of stars, will involve a technology indistinguishable from magic.
+The process could be characterized as either one of manufacturing or one of metamorphosis (or both).
+Either way, the conjuring of protons from spacetime to extend the generations of stars will require that humankind's descendants invent and apply a technology sufficiently advanced as to be indistinguishable from magic.

 NEXT > Quantum Gravity and the Physics of Consciousness